Why Your Child May Be Asked about Suicide at Your Next Doctor’s Appointment

 Cook Children’s has taken several steps to screen patients throughout its system:

 - Cook Children’s offers the American Psychiatric Nurse’s Association Competency Based training (6.5 hours) on suicide assessment, intervention and prevention.
-As of mid-September, 110 nurses and therapists have been trained in this evidence-based curriculum.

 - Patients are screened at the initial intake assessment and throughout the stay on inpatient psychiatry and Partial Hospitalization Program (PHP).

 - The Emergency Department (ED) and the Department of Psychiatry have combined their efforts to begin screening all patients who present to the ED ages 10 years and older, regardless of the child’s presenting problem.
 The staff also uses an evidence-based screening tool called the “Ask Suicide Screening Questionnaire-ASQ.